circonus-labs/libmtev/docs-md/operations/env.md

  * ##### EVENTER_DEBUGGING

-   If set to 1 it will enable `debug/eventer' log stream.
+   If set to 1 it will enable the `debug/eventer` log stream.

  * ##### MTEV_JIT_OFF